teddyaroca/Summer_2022_bioinformatics/README.md

 # 1. INSTRUCTIONS

 The following tutorial describes what you will be expected to do in order to complete this summer fellowship.
 We will be using the sequences and metadata from a manuscript published in 2018 (See datasets section below).
 In order to use the data and examples provided in this repository, you will have to download it from github.
-You can also clone the repository from the command line using the following:
+You can also **clone** the repository from the command line by following these steps:

-Note: don't forget **YOURFOLDER** refers to the name of your folder in the /network/rit/bioinformaticslab/ directory throughout this repository.
+Note: don't forget that **yourNetID** refers to your own netID provided by UAlbany and **YOURFOLDER** refers to the name of your folder in the /network/rit/bioinformaticslab/ directory throughout this repository.

-## Make a copy of this repository

 1. Login to the server as you did for project 1 (with ssh)